grislyeye/vellum-doc/README.md

 ### Styling

-`<vellum-doc>` exposes the `index` **part**, which can be used to style the document index, overriding styles for the index/document divided (`border-right`) or background colour.
+`<vellum-doc>` exposes the `index` **part**, which can be used to style the document index, overriding styles for the index/document divider (`border-right`) or background colour.

 The element can be customised using the following CSS variables: